Miley Cyrus And Liam Hemsworth: Did They Get Married?

 Miley Cyrus and Liam Hemsworth continued with their engagement for about a year before calling off their relationship entirely weeks after Cyrus engaged in a very racy performance of “Blurred Lines” with singer Robin Thicke at the 2013 MTV Video Music Awards.

-After their split, both parties reportedly enjoyed relationships with other people, including Jared Leto, Benji Madden, Patrick Schwarzenegger, Mike Will Made It, January Jones, Eiza Gonzalez and Nina Dobrev.
-Then, about two years later, Miley Cyrus and Liam Hemsworth reunited and within months, Cyrus was seen with her engagement ring back on.
+After their split, both parties reportedly enjoyed relationships with other people, including Jared Leto, Benji Madden, Patrick Schwarzenegger, Mike Will Made It, January Jones, Eiza Gonzalez, and Nina Dobrev.
+Then, about two years later, Miley Cyrus and Liam Hemsworth reunited, and within months, Cyrus was seen with her engagement ring back on.

 Although Miley Cyrus and Liam Hemsworth have kept their potential plans to wed on the down-low for over a year, that hasn’t stopped the rumor mill from speculating about when they will wed — or if they already have.
 Either way, claimed the Hollywood Life source, Miley Cyrus and Liam Hemsworth are in a good place in their relationship.